 It's also worth noting that Todd kept mum about bonuses during this period, while the other players already started trumpeting their offers.
 The only other player who sent non-sales emails was Ray.

 So... to recap: First round winner: Denise.
 Second round winner: Todd.
 Ready for the third round?

 Jeff Walker scheduled his open cart for 5 days — September 24 to September 28.
 If we are to go by his own recommendation, as explained in his book, a 5-day launch period could look like this:

 His affiliates, on the other hand, sent launch emails ranging from 2 emails to 14 emails.

 SPOILER ALERT: This round's winner is the player who sent 2 emails only.
 Personal bias may have been at play, but boy-oh-boy, did the winning player's 2nd email made me fist-bump the air!

 This is not to say that sending 8 emails or 14 emails that use proven psychological sales tactics are not as effective in ushering a prospect from Point A to Point Buyer.
-But since I created Email Wars — my game, my rules, and I chose Todd as the winner of the launch phase because of how different his 2 emails are from the other sequences that followed the traditional launch email format we are accustomed to reading.
+But since I created Email Wars — my game, my rules, and I chose Todd as the winner of the launch phase.
+The reason?
+It’s because of how different his 2 emails are from the other sequences that followed the traditional launch email format we are accustomed to reading.
 Huge fan of pattern interrupt over here!

 His first launch email is a marketing lesson on social proof with the call-to-action leading to the PLF case study page.
 The second launch email that made me do the fist bump went like this: